stokpop/memory-check/README.md

 # Usage

-Run and provide a directory with histogram dumps and the file extention used
+Run and provide a directory with histogram dumps and the file extension used

     java -jar memory-check-exec.jar /path/to/histo-dumps histo

+Optionally a settings argument, consisting of comma separated list of `grow,shrink,unknown,stable`.
+This determines which categories to report.
+Default is `grow`.

 # Generate histogram dump